Time to read: 7 min

-We can see that the boss deflects four times as much at the top surface when it has no gussets.
-This can be a major problem for both function and aesthetics.
+The boss deflects four times as much at the topmost point when it has no gussets, which is a major problem for both function and aesthetics.
 Gussets do not always have to be angled, however, as they can also be straight features:

 The shelf on the left features added support ribs, while the shelf on the right has all of the ribs removed.
 After seeing the impact that gussets have on the strength of a boss, its easy to conclude that ribs in mechanical design will add strength and rigidity to the shelf — but can such thin features provide that much support?

 The setup is shown below:

-We’ll start out by solving the FEA with the ribs included to locate the high stress regions.
+We’ll start out by solving the FEA with the ribs included to locate the high-stress regions.
 This information will be used to drive our safety factors, as well.

 In the next image, we’ve run the same FEA study on the shelf without the additional support ribs.

 But the safety factor and load rating aren’t the only factors to examine.
 Excessive deflection is another consideration because a bowed shelf is unattractive and less stable than a flatter shelf.
 In the image below, the top picture is of the loaded shelf with ribs, and the bottom picture is of the shelf without the additional ribs.

 At this point do we just start throwing lines and extrusions on the part at random?
 Not quite.
-Mathematically, it’s best to add height in the direction of loading, so that means if we’re looking at the part from the front, as shown above, we want the part to look taller from the addition of ribs.
+Mathematically, it’s best to add rib height in the direction of loading, so that means if we’re looking at the part from the front, as shown above, we want the part to look taller from the addition of ribs.

 We’ve cut our total deflection down by almost an order of magnitude again, simply by adding three small ribs!

-Yet again, we will turn to our trusty FEA study to see what happens when we place the same load on this component:
+Yet again, we turn to our trusty FEA study to see what happens when we place the same load on this component:

 Ready to test physical prototypes of your designs?
 The design guidelines for 3D printed parts are relatively simple: